 Here are the results of the battlefield operators poll:

-In our local business our ideal customer has been the Mom (or sometime the Dad) of a 8 to 13 year old boy who's looking for a birthday party idea.
+In our local business, our ideal customer has been the Mom (or sometimes the Dad) of an 8 to a 13-year-old boy who's looking for a birthday party idea.

-Since we have come out of lock-down bookings have been drive more from Teachers looking for end of term school events or school camp activities.
+Since many of us have come out of lock-down bookings have been driven more by Teachers looking for end of term school events or school camp activities.
 We are unique because we can solve the problem of "what to do" especially with very large groups.

 For example, we had a school booked in for 60 PAX and the day before they bumped the numbers up to 108 PAX.

-So.... so far we've know who we are serving (which target audience) and we know how we can serve them uniquely.
+So.... so far we've known who we are serving (which target audience) and we know how we can serve them uniquely.